chroma-core/docs/docs/roadmap.md

 ## Community Contributions Sought

+This is where you have a lot more free rein to contribute (without having to sync with us first)!

+If you're unsure about your contribution idea, feel free to chat with us (@chroma) in the `#general` channel in [our Discord](https://discord.gg/rahcMUU5XV)!
+We'd love to support you however we can.

 ### Example Templates

 We can always use [more integrations](https://docs.trychroma.com/integrations) with the rest of the AI ecosystem.
 Please let us know if you're working on one and need help!

-Other great starting points for Chroma (please send PRs for more):
+Other great starting points for Chroma (please send PRs for more [here](https://github.com/chroma-core/docs/tree/swyx/addRoadmap/docs)):
 - [Google Colab](https://colab.research.google.com/drive/1QEzFyqnoFxq7LUGyP1vzR4iLt9PpCDXv?usp=sharing)
 - [Replit Template](https://replit.com/@swyx/BasicChromaStarter?v=1)

-For those integrations we do have, like `LangChain` and `LlamaIndex`, we do always want more tutorials, demos, workshops, videos, and podcasts.
+For those integrations we do have, like `LangChain` and `LlamaIndex`, we do always want more tutorials, demos, workshops, videos, and podcasts (we've done some pods [on our blog](https://trychroma.com/blog)).

 ### Example Datasets